 The language of the Commitment is taken in part from the words of the Law School's alumnus and great benefactor, William W. Cook, whose generosity provided the majestic and inspiring buildings on the Law Quadrangle.
 The words also echo the beginning of the Law School's code of conduct.

-Honorable Victoria Roberts, United States District Court for the Eastern District of Michigan
+Honorable John Corbett O'Meara, United States District Court for the Eastern District of Michigan.
+August 31, 2007; August 28, 2009.

-Honorable Raymond Kethledge, United States Court of Appeals for the Sixth Circuit
+Honorable David McKeague, United States Court of Appeals for the Sixth Circuit.
+September 3, 2010; August 30, 2013.

-Honorable Avern Cohn, United States District Court for the Eastern District of Michigan (if you'd like to read a transcript of Judge Cohn's May 2011 speech, please click here.)
+Honorable Avern Cohn, United States District Court for the Eastern District of Michigan, May 31, 2011 (click here for a transcript of Judge Cohn's address).